 What does Tcase Max and Tjunction Max mean?

-Tcase Max is the maximum temperature that the Tcase sensor should reach.
-Both Tcase and the thermal specification information can be found on the Intel web site.
+Tcase Max is the maximum temperature measured for Tcase.
+You can find both Tcase and the thermal specification information on the Intel website.

-Tjunction Max is the maximum temperature the cores can reach before thermal throttling is activated.
+Tjunction Max is the maximum temperature the cores can reach before thermal throttling activates.
 Thermal throttling happens when the processor exceeds the maximum temperature.
 The processor shuts itself off in order to prevent permanent damage.
-Tjunction Max (Tj Max) is also referred to as TCC Activation Temperature in certain processor datasheets.

 Most third-party applications are reporting the processor temperature fairly accurately.
 Because reports can sometimes show erroneous data, download Intel® Processor Diagnostic Tool to test if your processor is working correctly.

 Does Intel provide temperature ranges for each processor?

 We do not provide temperature ranges for each processor, as it varies by processor.
 You can find the thermal specifications for a processor at Intel® Core™ Processor technical documentation.